JACKSON HOLE PUBLIC ART SEEKS ARTMOBILE LEADER

 For at home activity, download the Art Activities Prompts Here:

-The Mobile Studio will bring large cardboard boxes to neighborhoods where children will use their imaginations to design and paint large-scale structures.
+The Mobile Studio has brought large cardboard boxes to neighborhoods where children used their imaginations to design and paint large-scale structures.
 Materials are lightweight and abundant allowing children to create tunnels, shifting walls, and even dens with little guidance from adults.
 Their creativity leads to remarkable outcomes and fosters a sense of artistic achievement.

 Building scrap and plywood are one of Teton County’s most abundant byproduct from summer building.
 Using plywood scrap shows how we can take products out of the waste stream and beautify our neighborhoods.
-In these sessions, youth will be provided plywood cutouts that they will paint into fun murals.
-These will be placed free-standing in park areas to brighten neighborhoods.
+In these sessions, youth were provided plywood cutouts that they painted into fun murals that were then placed free-standing in park areas to brighten neighborhoods.